-Explanation Legal Citation(s) and Resources A service animal must be housebroken. is not housebroken.
+Explanation Legal Citation(s) and Resources A service animal must be under the control of its handler.
+A service animal must be housebroken.
+Federal law allows exclusion of a service animal from the school environment when its handler is not able to take effective action to control the animal or the animal is not housebroken.
 The U.S. Dept. of Justice opines that one accident, however, will not be sufficient for exclusion of a service animal.
 28 C.F.R. §35.136.
-For more examples and explanation regarding effective action to control a service animal and whether an animal is housebroken, see Americans with Disabilities Act, Title II Regulations, Nondiscrimination on the Basis of Disability in State and Local Government Services, 2010 Guidance and Section by Section Analysis at: www.ada.gov/regs2010/titleII_2010/titleII_2010_regulations.htm.
+For more examples and explanation regarding effective action to control a service animal and whether an animal is housebroken, see Americans with Disabilities Act, Title II Regulations, Nondiscrimination on the Basis of Disability in State and Local Government Services, 2010 Guidance and Section-by-Section Analysis at: www.ada.gov/regs2010/titleII_2010/titleII_2010_re gulations.htm.